-Moldova, a small Eastern European country tucked between Ukraine and Romania, is one of Europe’s most overlooked destinations.
+Moldova, a small, land-locked Eastern European country tucked between Ukraine and Romania, is one of Europe’s most overlooked destinations.
 It sees just over 300,000 visitors each year and is one of the least visited destinations in the world.
-Compared to European hotspots like Spain and France, which see over 80 million international visitors each year, Moldova is relatively untouched and undiscovered.
+Compared to European hotspots like Spain and France, which each welcome over 80 million visitors each year, Moldova is relatively untouched and undiscovered.

-This travel guide to Moldova will show you how to make the most of your trip.
+This travel guide to Moldova can help you plan your trip, save money, and make the most of your time in this underrated destination!

 Table of Contents